pinot-contrib/pinot-docs/basics/data-import/segment-compaction-on-upserts.md

 * `bufferTimePeriod:` To compact segments once they are complete, set to `“0d”`.
 To delay compaction (as the configuration above shows by 7 days (`"7d"`)), specify the number of days to delay compaction after a segment completes.
 * `invalidRecordsThresholdPercent` (Optional) Limits the older records allowed in the completed segment as a percentage of the total number of records in the segment.
 In the example above, the completed segment may be selected for compaction when 30% of the records in the segment are old.
 * `invalidRecordsThresholdCount` (Optional) Limits the older records allowed in the completed segment by record count.
 In the example above, if the segment contains more than 100K records, it may be selected for compaction.
+* `validDocIdsType` (Optional) Specifies the source of validDocIds to fetch when running the data compaction.
+The valid types are `SNAPSHOT`, `IN_MEMORY`, `IN_MEMORY_WITH_DELETE`
+  * `SNAPSHOT`: Default validDocIds type.
+This indicates that the validDocIds bitmap is loaded from the snapshot from the Pinot segment.
+UpsertConfig's `enableSnapshot` must be enabled for this type.
+  * `IN_MEMORY`: This indicates that the validDocIds bitmap is loaded from the real-time server's in-memory.&#x20;
+  * `IN_MEMORY_WITH_DELETE`: This indicates that the validDocIds bitmap is read from the real-time server's in-memory.
+The valid document ids here does take account into the deleted records.
+UpsertConfig's `deleteRecordColumn` must be provided for this type.

+{% hint style="warning" %}
+**WARNING**\
+Using in-memory based validDocids type (`IN_MEMORY`, `IN_MEMORY_WITH_DELETE`) is  dangerous as it will not guarantee us the consistency in some edge cases (e.g. fetching validDocIds bitmap while the server is restarting & updating validDocIds).&#x20;
+{% endhint %}

 {% hint style="info" %}
 Because segment compaction is an expensive operation, we **do not recommend** setting `invalidRecordsThresholdPercent and invalidRecordsThresholdCount` too low (close to 1).
 By default, all configurations above are `0`, so no thresholds are applied.